-Cockroach Bay Preserve State Park is a series of islands in the south eastern region of Tampa Bay.
+Cockroach Bay Preserve State Park is a series of islands in the southeastern region of Tampa Bay.
 The islands are located in the mouth of the Little Manatee River and extend southward along the shore of Tampa Bay.

-The islands do not have any facilities on them so you will need to plan your trip accordingly and remember to “pack it in, then pack it out.”
+The islands do not have any facilities on them, so you will need to plan your trip accordingly and remember to pack it in, then pack it out.

 Horseshoe crabs were once so abundant along the shores of Florida’s west coast that early Spanish explorers called them cockroaches, believing them to be seagoing cousins of the insects.
-Many people believe that is how Cockroach Bay received its unlikely name.
+Many people think that is how Cockroach Bay received its unlikely name.